Meliox/FTPauto/README.md

 # FTPauto

-FTPauto is a simple, but highly advanced commandline tool written in #Bash for Unix.
+FTPauto is a simple, but highly advanced command line tool written in #Bash for Unix.
 It relies on [lftp](http://lftp.yar.ru/), but helps to automate simple transfers.
 So essentially this is a tool to send files from a local server to a remote FTP easily.

 If you find this tool helpful, a small donation would be appreciated!
 Thanks!